 Where you live in Texas may influence the cost of legal services.
 Attorneys in large cities often charge more than those in smaller communities because of higher business and living expenses.

-Yet, many law firms, including Lewis Law Firm PLLC, offer predictable flat fees regardless of location.
+Yet, many law firms, including Henington Lewis Law Firm PLLC, offer predictable flat fees regardless of location.
 That way, clients know the price of their plan before the work begins, reducing the risk of unexpected costs.

 The average cost of a will in Texas can vary significantly from person to person.
 A basic will for someone with few assets typically costs less than one for a family with complex property or tax concerns.